MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/credential-guard/credential-guard-considerations.md

 When you enable Windows Defender Credential Guard, you can no longer use Kerberos unconstrained delegation or DES encryption.
 Unconstrained delegation could allow attackers to extract Kerberos keys from the isolated LSA process.\
 Use constrained or resource-based Kerberos delegation instead.

-## 3rd party Security Support Providers considerations
+## Third party Security Support Providers considerations

-Some 3rd party Security Support Providers (SSPs and APs) might not be compatible with Windows Defender Credential Guard because it doesn't allow third-party SSPs to ask for password hashes from LSA.
+Some third party Security Support Providers (SSPs and APs) might not be compatible with Windows Defender Credential Guard because it doesn't allow third-party SSPs to ask for password hashes from LSA.
 However, SSPs and APs still get notified of the password when a user logs on and/or changes their password.
 Any use of undocumented APIs within custom SSPs and APs aren't supported.\
 It's recommended that custom implementations of SSPs/APs are tested with Windows Defender Credential Guard.
 SSPs and APs that depend on any undocumented or unsupported behaviors fail.
 For example, using the KerbQuerySupplementalCredentialsMessage API isn't supported.
 Replacing the NTLM or Kerberos SSPs with custom SSPs and APs.

 For more information, see [Restrictions around Registering and Installing a Security Package](/windows/win32/secauthn/restrictions-around-registering-and-installing-a-security-package).

 ## Upgrade considerations

-As the depth and breadth of protections provided by Windows Defender Credential Guard are increased, new releases of Windows with Windows Defender Credential Guard running may impact scenarios that were working in the past.
+As the depth and breadth of protections provided by Windows Defender Credential Guard are increased, new releases of Windows with Windows Defender Credential Guard running may affect scenarios that were working in the past.
 For example, Windows Defender Credential Guard may block the use of a particular type of credential or a particular component to prevent malware from taking advantage of vulnerabilities.

 Test scenarios required for operations in an organization before upgrading a device using Windows Defender Credential Guard.